Finding the cheapest way to buy Bitcoin is important.

-What to watch out for when looking for a cheap way to buy Bitcoin?
+What to watch out for when looking for the cheapest place to buy Bitcoin?

-There are a few things that you need to keep in mind when looking for a cheap way to buy Bitcoin.
+There are a few things that you need to keep in mind when looking for the cheapest Bitcoin exchange.
 These range from security considerations, to hidden fees.
 Let’s briefly dive into each one before we end this guide.

-Another consideration are potential scams, which lure new users in with attractive “0% fee offers”.
+Another consideration is potential scams, which lure new users in with attractive “0% fee offers”.
 To stay safe, stick to the exchanges that we recommend in this guide.

 Another point to watch out for are hidden fees, which can come in the form of a spread or putting your data for sale.